GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 #### Get Tokens by Code

-Upon successful login, the login result will return code and state. `get_tokens_by_code` uses code and state to retrieve token which can be used to access user claims.
+Upon successful login, the login result will return code and state. `get_tokens_by_code` method uses code and state to retrieve token which can be used to access user claims.

 **Parameters:**